Apple Ginger Kabocha Squash Soup

 Prep tips: Kabocha squash can be very difficult to peel and cut.
 Make sure you set aside enough time to do this (it can take up to 10-15 minutes), and use a sharp knife to stay safe.
 The delicious taste and beautiful color of kabocha squash is worth the prep time.

-Blending tips: If you use a regular blender to purée this soup, make sure to not overfill it as the liquid will be very hot.
+Blending tips: If you use a regular blender to purée this soup, make sure to not overfill it as the liquid will be very hot, and crack a corner of the lid to let steam escape.
+Alternatively, you can take out the middle of the lid and hold a dish towel over it while blending.
 Blending the soup in batches is the safest way to do it.

 To make in the slow cooker: Combine all ingredients except for the apple cider and cook on low for 6-7 hours, or high for 3-4 hours, until the squash is fork-tender.
 Blend, and stir in the apple cider before serving.